 - Reduce Cognitive Workload

 This quote from William Gustin, MD, one of MEDITECH’s physician consultants, strikes at the heart of how we approach the goal of ensuring that providers have what the AMA terms “concise, context sensitive and real-time data uncluttered by extraneous information.”

 Ultimately, doctors need the clearest possible view of the patient story at their fingertips to reduce cognitive workload.

 Even more critically, each provider has different needs in terms of the information that they have readily available.
-MEDITECH has built its Web EHR so that clinicians of all specialties can have personalized menus, widgets, and workflows.
+MEDITECH has built Expanse so that clinicians of all specialties can have personalized menus, widgets, and workflows.

 - Promote Data Liquidity

 With our commitment to interoperability through the CommonWell Health Alliance services, MEDITECH is working to break down barriers and promote data liquidity so that the patient’s story follows them, no matter which EHR their provider uses.